Please enable JavaScript to view the comments powered by Disqus.

 tcp 0 0 127.0.0.1:3306 0.0.0.0:* LISTEN -

-I saw nothing was listening to port 80 & 443.
+I saw that nothing was listening on ports 80 and 443.
 I scratched my head.
 How come?
 Earlier, I was able to get a response from port 80!
 (That shall be the topic of my next post)

 Anyways, I tried another method to verify — I stopped WriteFreely and tried curling again: